M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

-Furthermore, we cannot interact with data stored on our host or somewhere outside the docker container.
+Furthermore, we cannot interact with data stored on our host machine, i.e. outside the docker container.

-In order to address both problems, we need to `mount` paths
+In order to address both problems, we need to `mount` our host system to the container.

 #### Docker commands 101 - mount